Skip to main content

 With all certificates uploaded and Volunteer Declaration signed a "G" will then show on your record ("B" for Breeze) and you can create rides after one last step.

 Go to your profile and you will see a new "VOLUNTEER DETAILS" section.
 Update this by selecting the locations that you will lead rides in.
 Without this you can't create rides.
-The locations aren't obvious so search on county, town, council, or borough to find something in your area.
-The Postcode for your start location could be a clue so "CO" may indicate you need to add "Colchester".
+The locations aren't obvious so search on county, town, council, or borough to find something in the area you lead rides from.
+The postcode for your start location could be a clue so "CO" may indicate you need to add "Colchester".
 If you get stuck then searching for the council for a given ride start may offer clues, for example Harwich comes under Tendring, and Croxley Green comes under Three Rivers.
 A list of councils can be found here.
+If you use existing routes the location will be shown so you will know what location to add.

 To create a ride login to Let's Ride, go to Home and scroll down to the Create Ride button.